 Total: eight to six.

-In addition, within the framework of the Andromeda-D R&D, the experience of creating and operating the Manevr automated control system, as well as foreign experience in creating similar automated control systems, was taken into account.
-As a result, a unified control system was created not just for the tactical, but for the operational-tactical level!
+In addition, the Andromeda-D development project took into account the experience of creating and operating the Maneuver automated command and control system, as well as international experience in creating similar automated control system.
+As a result, a unified management system was created not just for tactical but for operational-tactical level!

 In 2010, deliveries of sets of the complex began in 76 SDS, and in 2011 - to the command of the Airborne Forces, in 7 SDN (g) and 98 airborne divisions.